BriteSnow/jcruncher/README.md

 Simple Java 8 library as well as command line (i.e. executable jar) to compile lesscss and handlebars using Java 8 Nashorn JS VM.

+## As Library

+jcruncher as an library (i.e. API) coming to maven central soon, but feel free to use the ```LessProcessor``` and ```HbsProcessor``` classes to compile lesscss or handlebars respectively.
+Make sure to reuse the Processor as they create their own Nashorn script environments.

 ## As Executable Jar (i.e. jcruncherEx)

 [jcruncherEx download &amp; documentation](http://jcruncher.org/)